 Perhaps people think they need to protect their phone, because they still treat it like their old plastic Nokia.
 I have news for you, iPhones are not phones, they’re small mobile computers.
-They’re not made to be thrown around and treated like shit.
+They’re not made to be thrown around and treated like a cheap plastic electronic devices.
 But they are well made, so if you don’t treat them like a cheap toy, they’ll do just fine without the need for protective armor.

 Stop treating your iPhone like a plastic throwaway Nokia.
-Treat it like a mobile computer, because that’s what it is.
-If you don’t want to carry around a mobile computer, buy a plastic Nokia from Cricket.
+Treat it like the tiny mobile computer that it is.
+If you don’t want to carry around a small mobile computer, buy a cheap Nokia smartphone from Cricket Wireless.